TrebledJ/trebledj.github.io/collections/_posts/misc/2022-11-14-hkcert-2022-base64-encoder.md

 [^newline]: But what about newline (`\n`, ASCII 10) and carriage return (`\r`, ASCII 13)?
 These are also possible to have in plaintext messages.
 We shouldn’t entirely discount these, but as they’re relatively rare, we won’t consider them for now.

-[^remove-constraints]: Later on, we removed the second/third-MSB constraint since it got in the way of decoding `\n`.
+[^byebye-constraints]: Later on, we removed the second/third-MSB constraint since it got in the way of decoding `\n`.